thoth-station/thamos/Documentation/AdviseApi.md

 # create an instance of the API class
 api_instance = thamos.swagger_client.AdviseApi()
-body = thamos.swagger_client.AdviseInput() # AdviseInput | Specification of Python application stack with runtime specific information. recommendation_type = 'stable' # str | Recommendation type. (default to stable)
+body = thamos.swagger_client.AdviseInput() # AdviseInput | Specification of Python application stack with runtime specific information recommendation_type = 'latest' # str | Recommendation type (default to latest)
-count = 56 # int | Number of software stacks that should be returned. (optional) limit = 56 # int | Limit number of software stacks scored. (optional) origin = 'origin_example' # str | A repository where the application stack is used.
-This is used for tracking as well as for automated reporting when results are available.  (optional) source_type = 'source_type_example' # str | A flag marking what Thoth integration is requesting adviser:   - cli: Thamos CLI.   - s2i: OpenShift's S2I (Source-to-Image) build.   - kebechet: Kebechet Bot.   - jupyter_notebook: Jupyter Notebook (nb-requirements).  (optional) dev = false # bool | Consider or do not consider development dependencies when resolving stacks.  (optional) (default to false) debug = false # bool | Run the given adviser in a verbose mode so developers can debug it.  (optional) (default to false) force = false # bool | Do not use cached results, always run adviser.  (optional) (default to false) token = 'token_example' # str | API token for sending authenticated requests. (optional)
+count = 56 # int | Number of software stacks that should be returned (optional) limit = 56 # int | Limit number of software stacks scored (optional) origin = 'origin_example' # str | A repository where the application stack is used  (optional) source_type = 'source_type_example' # str | A flag marking what Thoth integration is requesting adviser: * cli: Thamos CLI * s2i: OpenShift's S2I (Source-to-Image) build * kebechet: Kebechet Bot * jupyter_notebook: Jupyter Notebook using jupyterlab-requirements  (optional)
+dev = false # bool | Consider or do not consider development dependencies when resolving stacks  (optional) (default to false) debug = false # bool | Run the given analyzer in a verbose mode so developers can debug it  (optional) (default to false) force = false # bool | Do not use cached results, always run the analysis  (optional) (default to false) token = 'token_example' # str | An API token for authenticated requests (optional)

 try:
-    # Get advise for Python ecosystem.
+    # Get an advise for a Python application
     api_response = api_instance.post_advise_python(body, recommendation_type, count=count, limit=limit, origin=origin, source_type=source_type, dev=dev, debug=debug, force=force, token=token)
     pprint(api_response)
 except ApiException as e: